scurker/scurker.com/contents/articles/remote-deployments-with-git.md

 ### Create post receive hook

 We'll be using a [post receive hook](http://git-scm.com/docs/githooks#post-receive) to run tasks after commits are received, such as building the site.
-Since your git direction probably isn't where you're serving up your files, you can use `--work-tree` to set the working directory for your committed files.
+Since your git directory probably isn't where you're serving up your files, you can use `--work-tree` to set the working directory for your committed files.

 #### post-receive hook